Cimbicidae

-Cimbicidae is a family of sawflies in the order Hymenoptera.
+Cimbicidae, the clubhorn sawflies, is a family of sawflies in the order Hymenoptera.
 There are more than 20 genera and 200 described species in Cimbicidae.
 Larvae are solitary herbivores.

 The family is distinctive in having antennae with prominent apical clubs or knobs.
 The adults of some species can exceed 3 cm in length, and are among the heaviest of all Hymenoptera.

 Genera

 These genera belong to the family Cimbicidae: